serhat-akbas/dev-env-setup/README.md

 # dev-env-setup
-## Install Python and Setup a Virtual Environment -> [Python 3.9.9](https://www.python.org/downloads/release/python-399/)
+## Install Python and Setup a Virtual Environment -> [Python 3.8.12](https://www.python.org/downloads/release/python-3812/)
 ### Install virtualenv
 This one is needed to isolate the requirements of a project from the entire Python installation and packages.
-We use this to define only the required libraries and generate a requirements.txt file to be used in Dockerfile.
 ```console
 pip install virtualenv
 virtualenv --version